Well Stanley, here's another fine mess you've gotten me into.

-I am a retired 77-year-old great grandfather that wrote his first chunk of computer code way back in 1975.
+I am a retired 78-year-old great grandfather that wrote his first chunk of computer code way back in 1975.

 Back in July 2018, she was almost making a living out of this game, then on August.
-1, Google released an algorithmic update (aka “the Medic update”), and her income was decimated.
+1, Google released an algorithmic update (aka “the Medic update”), and her income dropped dramatically.

-We spent what was for us, big money on professional SEO assistance, but the site never recovered.
-She was still only earning generally about 33% to 50% of what she was making prior to this update.
+We spent what was for us, big money on professional SEO assistance, and watched the site slowly recover.

 Then along came Big Bad Jeff who slashed Amazon Affiliate Fees on the 21st of April 2020.